San Fernando, Trinidad & Tobago

 We asked people if there is a lot of crime.
 They answered:

 "San Fernando, Trinidad and Tobago, like many urban areas, does experience crime.
 The city has been grappling with issues such as theft, burglary, and violent crimes.
 Drug trafficking and gang-related activities are also prevalent, contributing to the city's crime rate.
 However, it's important to note that the government and local law enforcement agencies are actively working to combat these issues, implementing various measures to improve safety and security.
-Despite these challenges, many parts of San Fernando remain safe and welcoming to both residents and visitors," wrote one member in San Fernando.
+Despite these challenges, many parts of San Fernando remain safe and welcoming to both residents and visitors," commented one expat who made the move to San Fernando.

 About the Author